 Another type of treatment that may be used in some cases is electroconvulsive therapy (ECT).
-ECT is one of the most effective treatments for depression.
-Some experts feel that it should be used sooner rather than later — especially with people who have uncomplicated depression.
+ECT is one of the most effective treatments for depression. feel that it should be used sooner rather than later — especially with people who have uncomplicated depression.

 During this treatment, a doctor places electrodes on the head and applies an electric current while the person undergoing the procedure is under general anesthesia.
 This induces a small brain seizure.

 ECT is usually only used when other treatments don’t work.